segasai/rvspecfit/README.md

 ## PHOENIX library

-The library is avialable here  ftp://phoenix.astro.physik.uni-goettingen.de/HiResFITS/
+The library is avialable here ftp://phoenix.astro.physik.uni-goettingen.de/v2.0/HiResFITS/ (Make sure you get the v2.0 one!)

 ## Preparation of PHOENIX library